-

 Secret Policeman's Ball.

-as a part of the Ken Campbell Roadshow not knowing at the time
+as part of the Ken Campbell Roadshow not knowing at the time

 that they were going to turn it into a film.